hitoshi-watase/sercrod/docs/reference/directives/events.md

 #### Interaction with *prevent-default and *prevent

-Nablla also provides **structural directives** for some common default behaviors:
+Sercrod also provides **structural directives** for some common default behaviors:

 - `*prevent-default`
 - `*prevent` (alias)